Fistsofury/fists_hunting/README.md

 2 star = Good
 3 start = Perfect

-Once the animla is skinned the pelt is removed from the players hand getting rid of the annoying blip and adding the item to the players inventory.
+Once the animal is skinned the pelt is removed from the players hand getting rid of the annoying blip and adding the item to the players inventory.

 To Do